 - Relevance refers to the relationship between the audit evidence and the control or claim being tested and depends on the design and timing of the audit procedure used.

 - Reliability refers to how the evidence is collected and its source.

 There are eight types of audit evidence.
 Each class is used to achieve a specific purpose, depending on the audit’s goal, the client’s objectives, and the assertion being tested.

 - Physical examination.
 Auditors gather physical evidence to verify whether certain assets exist or to confirm the asset’s condition.
 Physical examination is also the primary source of audit evidence used primarily for any fixed assets, such as the usage of machinery or supplies.

 - Confirmations.
 This refers to relying on third parties such as banks to confirm various aspects of the financial statements (for example, the closing bank balance or accounts payable records).

-- Reperformance.
-The auditor assesses the control risk by reperforming key internal control processes to check for deficiencies.
+- Re-performance.
+The auditor assesses the control risk by re-performing key internal control processes to check for deficiencies.

-Maintain Your Compliance with ZenGRC
+Maintain Your Compliance with Reciprocity ZenComply

-Assure you remain in compliance with the right frameworks when you use ZenGRC.
-ZenGRC is the ultimate compliance and risk management tool for businesses in various industries.
+Assure that you remain in compliance with the right frameworks by using Reciprocity ZenComply.
+ZenComply is the ultimate compliance and risk management tool for businesses in various industries.